Gagniuc/GCluster/README.md

 # GCluster v 2.0

 In the second version the signal and the results following the analysis are again presented both in 2D and 1D.
 However, version two brings a third chart by which an interpretation can be made regarding the content and the dinucleotide frequencies.
+In other words, the third chart shows the number of detected islands versus the number of island clusters.
 Notice that version two detects islands and island clusters both by using the C+G content and the frequencies of dinucleotide combinations.

 <kbd><img src="https://github.com/Gagniuc/GCluster/blob/main/img/GCLUSTER%20V2.png?raw=true" /></kbd>